Dayak

 name.

-Finally, the soul is led to the belay entay (waiting house), which is
+the belay entay (waiting house), which is

 found on pasahan raung hill (the coffin).
 After that, the Salumpuk liaw